Safe, low-intervention, you-centered care.

 Frequently Asked Questions

 Teachers, accountants, lawyers, therapists, bus drivers, entrepreneurs, engineers, servers... the list goes on and on.
-Most people have done some amount of reading and research, and have decided that home is where they feel safest and most comfortable.
-Even some doctors, midwives, and nurses who deliver babies in the hospital choose home birth for themselves!
+Most people have done some amount of reading and research, and have decided that a birth center is where they feel safest and most comfortable.

-How much does a home birth cost?
+How much does birth center care cost?
 Will my insurance cover it?

-What would risk me out of a home birth?
+What would risk me out of birth center care?

 The existence or development of risk factors like high blood pressure, preeclampsia, and insulin-dependent diabetes would necessitate a hospital delivery.
 In the state of California, the birth of twins and breech babies must also happen in the hospital.
-Factors like age over 35, BMI, previous C-section, or diet-controlled gestational diabetes do not necessarily risk you out of home birth.
+Factors like age over 35, BMI, previous C-section, or diet-controlled gestational diabetes do not necessarily risk you out of birth center care.

 How often do I see my midwife?

 We follow the same care schedule as an obstetrician, which means we will see each other every 4 weeks until you reach 30 weeks of pregnancy, every 2 weeks from 30-36 weeks, and then weekly thereafter until your baby is born.
 We do 5 postpartum visits - at 24 hours, 3 days, 7 days, 2 weeks, and 6 weeks.
-All of these visits are in your home, and they last about an hour.
+Prenatal visits are generally about 45 minutes and postpartum visits are 1-1.5 hours long.
 The care is very comprehensive!